Founder and Chief Executive Officer

 Dr. Ford has received several coveted honors and she serves the profession broadly.
 In 2016, she was appointed to the National Academy of Medicine Committee on Community-based Solutions to Promote Health Equity in the United States of the National Academies of Sciences, Engineering and Medicine and named co-chair of the Committee on Science of the American Public Health Association’s newly formed Anti-Racism Collaborative.
 She previously served as president of the Society for the Analysis of African American Public Health Issues.
 In addition to her academic roles, she has been involved with the Black Radical Congress and has partnered with the Black Coalition Fighting Back Serial Murders.

-As the U-RISE team leader on Race and Social Justice, Dr. Ford will work closely with the CEO and the U-RISE team to develop training to promote racial healing in communities and institutions nationally and globally.
+As the U-RISE Team Co-lead on Antiracism and Social Justice, Dr. Ford will work closely with the CEO and the U-RISE team to develop training to promote racial healing in communities and institutions nationally and globally.